Nick Jonas Explains Jonas Brothers Split: ‘It Was A Couple Years Of Rebuilding Our Family’

 “[It] was great because we had to have real conversations and not hold back,” said Kevin.
 “So for us, it worked out in a good way.”

-All three brothers agreed that their solo ventures — such as Nick’s solo music career or Joe’s band DNCE — didn’t match up to the “magic” they made when performing as brothers.
+All three brothers agreed that their solo ventures — such as Nick’s solo music career, or Joe’s band, DNCE — didn’t match up to the “magic” they made when performing as brothers.
 After being grouped together for so long and starting out at such a young age, the brothers were eager to find their individuality.
 Now, the trio have found a way to celebrate their individuality as group.

 “When we figured out what the sound was going to be like — balancing Nick’s sound, DNCE’s sound, and Kevin bringing so much heart into it — has been really incredible,” said Joe.
 “It was just really important to blend the three.”

 Another way they are incorporating their individual lives into their comeback is by featuring each of their significant others in the music video for “Sucker.”
-Actress Priyanka Chopra, who married Nick in December 2018, was featured in the video along with Danielle Jonas, who has been married to Kevin since 2009, and Sophie Turner, best known for her role as Sansa Stark on Game of Thrones.
+Actress Priyanka Chopra, who married Nick in December of 2018, along with Danielle Jonas, who has been married to Kevin since 2009, and Sophie Turner, best known for her role as Sansa Stark on Game of Thrones, were all featured in the video.
 Sophie is set to marry Joe later in the year, and the two are said to be putting the finishing touches on their wedding plans.

 These three women have certainly served as muses for the Jonas Brothers, as the band has already recorded 30 or 40 songs for their upcoming album.